School of Fine Arts

 Typically Offered: Spring.

 Course Description: This course is an introduction to Motion Graphics and Compositing, which includes the categories of commercial, interactive, broadcast, main title and music video.
 The course will include lectures, showcases and demonstrations of the history, techniques and applications of motion graphics in media.
+Six studio hours.
 May be repeated for up to 4 times for credit.
 Prerequisite(s): Credit or concurrent enrollment in ART 129.

 ART 255 Survey of Art History II Credits: 3